Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 #### Save the new NCCO, and try it out!

-1. Run your client side app.
+1. Run your client-side app.
-2. Log in as `Jane`
+2. Log in as `Jane`.
-3. On another phone device, call the Nexmo number assigned to your Nexmo application.
+3. On another phone, call the Nexmo number assigned to your Nexmo application.
-4. Receive the call on the client side app.
+4. Receive the call on the client-side app.

 ### 3.2.
 Make a Phone Call

 To allow a logged in user, for example the agent `Jane`, to call from the app to a phone number, click the `Outbound Call` button.
-That results in an NCCO as such:
+That results in an NCCO as follows:

 ```json
 [
     {
         "action": "talk",